angry-goose-initiative/irve/README.md

 If we used --specs=nano.specs or others, more would be implemented for us, but Newlib (the c standard library implementation for embedded systems) dosn't know how to use IRVE_DEBUG_ADDR

+**I have already done this however!
+So just include irve_newlib.c in the list of files you are compiling and you'll get these syscalls for free!**

 Note: To implement these functions, this may come in handy: https://interrupt.memfault.com/blog/boostrapping-libc-with-newlib#implementing-newlib

 #### How I was compile C code before I thought of the possiblity of having a C library as a possiblity:

 `riscv32-unknown-elf-gcc -march=rv32ima -mabi=ilp32 -ffreestanding -nostartfiles -static-libgcc -lgcc -mstrict-align -T path/to/irve.ld path/to/crt0.s path/to/your/remaining/c/files/here`

+#### Special case: How I compiled hello_newlib.c

+Same command as the regular C code section, but I DIDN'T USE irve_newlib.c

 ### End of both